morpho-org/vault-v2/README.md

 ### Bad debt realization

-In contrast to Morpho Vaults v1.0, bad debt realization is not autonomously realize when it is realized on the underlying market.
+In contrast to Morpho Vaults v1.0, bad debt realization is not autonomously realized on the vault when it is realized on the underlying market.
-It can be realized by anyone for an incentive (1% of the loss).
+It can be realized on the vault by anyone for an incentive (1% of the loss).
-When a loss is realized, supplies in the vault are blocked for the rest of the transaction to prevent flashloan based manipulations.
+To prevent flashloan based manipulations, when a loss is realized on the vault, supplies in the vault are blocked for the rest of the transaction.

 ### Gates